 Spam simply means sending unsolicited emails – particularly in bulk.
 This means if you don’t get permission to send your subscribers emails, they’ll probably report you for spamming – and rightfully so.
 The solution to this is to make sure you get permission to send marketing materials whenever a person subscribes to your email list.
 And the best way to do this is to use double opt-in.

 One of the most important things you can do concerning your newsletter is to set expectations right from the start.
-When people signup to receive your updates, let them know:
+When people sign up to receive your updates, let them know:

 Once your readers know what to expect from you, they’ll be more open to receiving your communications, thereby increasing the chances of them opening your emails.